From September 2020, schools in England are required to teach Relationships Education and Health Education.

 The new DfE statutory guidance now has 13 separate categories, including an emphasis on :

 The new guidance covers most of a comprehensive PSHE education programme – but not all of it.

 Economic wellbeing, caring for the environment, community, and rights and responsibilities are not included.
 But they are essential to meeting SMSC and Ofsted Personal Development requirements.
-This is why the PSHE Association is urging schools to continue with a comprehensive PSHE education programme.

-We’re doing all this planning and preparation for Relationships and Health Education so that you don’t have to.
+We’ve done all this planning and preparation for Relationships and Health Education so that you don’t have to.
 This includes detailed template policy and guidance for Relationships Education – and support for getting parents on board with the changes.